Doll-maker: “This doll had almost been loved to death. You know, love inflicts the most terrible injuries on my small patients.”

 Stephen– “You don’t have bars on these windows.
 All the other windows have bars.”

 Ada– “The children aren’t meant to come up here.
-Now, Elvira seems to thinks I may frighten them by asking them about their dreams.
+Now, Elvira seems to think I may frighten them by asking them about their dreams.
 But I tell you something in confidence.
 Every now and again some brave child slips through the defenses.
-So let’s hunt shall we.
+So let’s hunt, shall we?
 Now what’s her name?”

 Ann– “Her real name is Felicia, but we’ve always called her Bunny.”

 Ada– “Bunny?
 Bunny? (changing the inflection and pitch to her voice with each calling out of the word) We have to call you now.
 Although very often when they hear the calling… they hide and laugh at us.
 Bunny?
 Bunny?
 Bunny?
 Bunny?”

 Ada– “Don’t you think we all are to one degree or another… crazy I mean..especially children.
 Bunny?
 Bunny?
 That’s why with a child you have to think of everything.
 Your little girl has probably gone to sleep somewhere.”